'One previous owner' is the biggest cliché in the world of classified car ads.

-In the world of used cars, one owner is seen as ideal for a car.
+In the world of used cars, one owner is traditionally seen as ideal for a car.

 This is because it suggests the car might not be very old.
-Age isn’t necessarily a huge indicator of a car’s condition, but buyers prefer a newer car, especially if more recent in-car technology features, such as smartphone connectivity, are important.
+Age isn’t necessarily a huge indicator of a car’s condition, but buyers prefer a newer car, especially if more recent in-car technology features, such as a flashy infotainment system, are important.

 A car with one owner might also have been looked after better.
-When we take possession of a brand new car, we tend to take better care of it, trying to maintain that showroom sparkle, and it’s likely to have been serviced more regularly, too.
+When we buy a brand-new car, we tend to take better care of it – trying to maintain that showroom sparkle – and it’s also likely to have been serviced more regularly.

 One owner will also have driven in a consistent manner, so the wear and tear will also be consistent.

-Finally, the owner of a new car will have spent quite a bit of money buying the car, which represents a bigger investment than, say, the fifth or sixth owner, who bought the car for a few hundred pounds, perhaps.
+Finally, the owner of a new car will have spent quite a bit of money buying the car, which represents a bigger investment than, say, the fifth or sixth owner, who bought the car for a lot less.